PEPL: Precision-Enhanced Pseudo-Labeling for Fine-Grained Image Classification in Semi-Supervised Learning: Methods

 After obtaining the individual prediction thresholds for each class, we combine the overall threshold and the class-specific thresholds to determine the confidence selection threshold for each class at the current moment:

-where $\hat{p}_t = [\hat{p}_t(1),\hat{p}_t(2), \cdots, \hat{p}_t(C)]$.
+where $\hat{p}_t(c)$ indicates the prediction threshold of class $c$ at the current time step.
 This integration of both global and class-wise thresholds allows us to strike a balance between the general performance of the model and the unique characteristics of each class.
 By doing so, we can effectively select confident predictions for each class, enhancing the reliability of the pseudo-labels in the semi-supervised learning process.

 With the thresholds calculated for each class, we can now employ them in the initial generation of pseudo-labels:

 where $\mathbb{I}(\cdot)$ represents the indicator function, which is 1 when the condition is met and 0 otherwise.
 This step assigns provisional labels to unlabelled samples based on their highest predicted probabilities using derived thresholds.
 This creates a set of pseudo-labels reflecting the model's confidence, which will be refined in subsequent training iterations of the semi-supervised learning algorithm.